 - Northview High School

 Located in Johns Creek, Northview High School is a public school with 1,903 students attending grades 9-12.
-Graduation rate at this school is 94% (state average is 82%) and its students’ academic achievements stand out in comparison to most other high schools in Georgia.
+The graduation rate at this school is 94% (state average is 82%) and its students’ academic achievements stand out in comparison to most other high schools in Georgia.
 It is also the most ethnically diverse school on this list.
-The school has a wide array of extra-curricular activities, clubs and organizations, ranging from sports to jewelry making and even animation.
+The school has a wide array of extra-curricular activities, clubs, and organizations, ranging from sports to jewelry making and even animation.
 Student to teacher ratio is 19 to 1.